August 11 - 13, 2020

 Online customer reviews are practically synonymous with Amazon.
-Indeed, the garnering of buyer reviews has always been part of the Amazon strategy.
-The use of reviews is promoted right throughout every visitor’s experience of the site, both before and after purchase.
+Indeed, garnering buyer reviews has always been fundamental to the Amazon strategy.
+As anyone who has ever used the site will know, reviews are promoted throughout - both before and after purchase.

-Every item that's listed on Amazon has a star-rating – as awarded by fellow users – and is normally accompanied by numerous reviews left voluntarily by other buyers of the same product.
+Every item that's listed on Amazon has a star-rating - awarded by Amazon customers - and is normally accompanied by numerous reviews left voluntarily by previous buyers of the same product.
 Buyers, incidentally, can also leave reviews of sellers.

-Reviews have of course been critical for the Amazon model – buyers cannot touch or test a product before they commit to the purchase, so customer reviews have always been the most important form of accountability and sign of quality for online customers who would otherwise just have to take the seller at his/her word.
+Reviews have always been critical to the Amazon model.
+Since buyers cannot touch or test a product before they commit to a purchase, previous customer appraisals provide accountability, and serve as an indicator of quality for buyers who would otherwise just have to take the seller at his/her word.

-And all of this engenders true interaction with the Amazon platform.
-Indeed, it's more than just an online retail site, it's a community that Amazon has been nurturing for over 20 years.
+All of this engenders true interaction with the Amazon.com platform.
+Indeed, it's more than just an online retail site, it's a community that Amazon has now been nurturing for 24 years.

 And so it's no surprise that when social media took off in the past decade or so, Amazon knew exactly how to play the online community game to its advantage.

 Almost exclusively posting product promotions across its various social networks, Amazon is able to drive more sales than any other online merchant.
 Here's how it's done...